obscureorganization/maildir-migration/README.md

 # maildir-migration
 A set of scripts, tools, and notes to help convert from an mbox-formatted set of mailboxes to Maildir mailboxes.

-The Obscure Organization has historically used mbox-format mailboxes, but we're finally moving to Maildir.
+The Obscure Organization has historically used mbox-format mailboxes, but we are finally moving to Maildir.

+As part of this effort, we are suspending mail delivery to mailboxes that have not been checked for more than a year.
+See the `find-active-mail-users` script.

 mbox to maildir conversion for obscure.org
 ==========================================